cgavaller2/Banana/README.md

 # Banana

+ALL THIS IS OUTDATED IN THE NEWEST RELEASE, PLEASE IGNORE

 you need at least some prior knowledge in python to use this.
 You will need to install the modules: socket, time, threading, pyttsx3, pigpio, os, pygame, random some come with the python 3 installation, others like pigpio do not